JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 The *Thing* that wants to obtain network access via a Router or Switch, and the *MUD Manager* that processes MUD URLs, retrieves MUD files from the MUD file server, and configures other network components accordingly.

-While exposing a MUD URL via the NDP option defined in {{ndp}} works similar to using DHCP(v6), with the router forwarding an emitted MUD URL to the MUD manager, both the Thing and the MUD manager can play more active roles when using CoAP {{!RFC7252}} for exposing and discovering MUD URLs.
+Both the Thing and the MUD manager can play more active roles when using CoAP {{!RFC7252}} for exposing and discovering MUD URLs.

 A general overview of the MUD architecture adjusted for using CoAP in a